WoodwellRisk/drought-monitor/README.md

 ![MIT License][]

 # Woodwell Risk Drought Monitor

-## Data sources
 This site displays near real-time moisture anomalies.
 Anomalies are measured as water balance percentiles relative to levels from 1991 to 2020.
 Values close to 50 represent normal conditions.
 Values below and above that mid-value indicate dryer- and wetter-than-normal conditions, respectively.
 Moisture anomalies are monitored on a monthly basis, from 2001 to present.

+## Data sources
+The temperature, precipitation, and potential evapotranspiration data used to create the water balance index come from [ERA5 monthly averaged data](https://cds.climate.copernicus.eu/stac-browser/collections/reanalysis-era5-single-levels-monthly-means?.language=en) and were downloaded using the Copernicus Climate Data Store (CDS) Application Program Interface (API), or [CDS API](https://cds.climate.copernicus.eu/how-to-api).

 ## Processing steps
 ### Vector data